 In October 2007, the Company provided notice under the agreement offering AstraZeneca the right to license its product candidate TC-5619 for specified conditions characterized by cognitive impairment.
 Based on a subsequent election by AstraZeneca made under the terms of the agreement, AstraZeneca paid the Company \$2,000,000 and the Company agreed to develop TC-5619 independently through completion of Phase 1 clinical development and a Phase 2 clinical proof of concept clinical trial in accordance with a mutually acceptable development plan, following which AstraZeneca would have the right to license TC-5619 on terms specified in the agreement (as it was amended in April 2010 as described below).
 The Company recognized the \$2,000,000 payment as revenue on a straight-line basis over the period estimated from time to time for the Company's research and development obligations for TC-5619.
 The Company completed its research and development obligations for TC-5619 under the agreement in the second quarter of 2011.
-Accordingly, as of June 30, 2011, all of the \$2,000,000 payment related to TC-5619 received from AstraZeneca was recognized into revenue.
-The Company recognized \$43,000 of the payment into revenue for the three months ended March 31, 2011.
+Accordingly, as of June 30, 2011, all of the \$2,000,000 payment related to TC-5619 received from AstraZeneca had been recognized into revenue.
+The Company recognized \$43,000 and \$87,000 of the payment into revenue for the three and six months ended June 30, 2011, respectively.

 In April 2010, the Company and AstraZeneca amended the agreement to modify the terms applicable to TC-5619.
 In conjunction with the amendment, the Company and AstraZeneca agreed to an expanded development program for TC-5619 and the Company received a payment of \$11,000,000 to maintain AstraZeneca's option to license TC-5619.
 The Company recorded the \$11,000,000 payment as deferred revenue and recognized it as revenue on a straight-line basis over the period estimated from time to time for the Company's research and development obligations for TC-5619 under the agreement, which, as noted above, were completed in the second quarter of 2011.
-Accordingly, as of June 30, 2011, all of the \$11,000,000 payment related to TC-5619 received from AstraZeneca was recognized into revenue.
-The Company recognized \$2,357,000 of the payment into revenue for the three months ended March 31, 2011.
+Accordingly, as of June 30, 2011, all of the \$11,000,000 payment related to TC-5619 received from AstraZeneca had been recognized into revenue.
+The Company recognized \$2,357,000 and \$4,714,000 of the payment into revenue for the three and six months ended June 30, 2011, respectively.
 In late April 2011, the Company received notice from AstraZeneca that it had determined not to exercise its license option.